 Weight: Your First Line of Defence

 The problem with relying on weight alone: some higher-quality fakes use actual silver (or a silver-heavy alloy) and nail the weight.
+These "genuine silver counterfeits" cost the forger $8–$15 to produce using cheap Chinese silver, and their profit comes from the mint premium and numismatic markup rather than the metal fraud.
 They'll be off on other specs, but the weight will be close enough to pass a casual check.
 That's why you need multiple tests.

 The Details That Give Fakes Away